beastbytes/router-register/Writerside/topics/UrlGenerator.md

 RouterRegister helps with Url generation as URL name generation gets code completion and checking from the IDE.

 ## Setting Up Url Name Generation
-Generated URL names have the format (without the spaces) `group.prefix.name` where:
+Generated URL names have the format `group.prefix.name` where:

 * `group` - optional - the name of the group the route belongs to
 * `prefix` - optional - route prefix